shader-slang/slang/docs/64bit-type-support.md

 Unfortunately if a specific target supports the type or the typical HLSL intrinsic functions (such as sin/cos/max/min etc) depends very much on the target.

 Special attention has to be made with respect to literal 64 bit types.
-By default float and integer literals if they do not have an explicit suffix are assumed to be 32 bit.
+By default float literals if they do not have an explicit suffix are assumed to be 32 bit.
 There is a variety of reasons for this design choice - the main one being around by default behavior of getting good performance.
 The suffixes required for 64 bit types are as follows

 ```
 // double - 'l' or 'L'